physicianscientists/2020/README.md

 ## JSON Structure
 An example of the JSON structure can be found in [`meeting_info/meeting_info.json`](https://github.com/APSA-meeting/2019/blob/gh-pages/meeting_info/meeting_info.json.default).
 It's structure is broken down into the 4 key event types:  *normal*, *session*, *keynote*, and *panel*.
 All events **must** have a `type` property indicating the type of event in order for the event to display.

+**Editing** a JSON file should always be followed by verifying that the JSON Object is still valid, and no mistakes were added in.
+Tools such as [JSONLint](https://jsonlint.com/) can help highlight errors, line-by-line.

 ### Normal
 This event is a standard event with just a title, time, location, and optional description.
 The JSON properties available are listed below: